-All too often I consult with businesses who tell me who their competitors are when we first start working together.
-But once I start doing my own research, I discover that they’re actually competing with completely different companies.
+All too often we consult with businesses who tell us who their competitors are when we first start working together.
+But once we start doing our own research, we discover that they’re actually competing with completely different companies.

 Let’s say you have a brick and mortar bicycle shop in a small town.
 If there’s another bike shop across the street, it’s fairly obvious that they are your competition.
 However, when you’re conducting business online, it’s not always so straightforward.

 So head over to Google and start searching for the long-tail keywords that we previously identified.